 Pumpkin Dog Treats Recipe

 After realizing how many additives and preservatives are in many store bought treats, I started making my own.
 After making Peanut Butter Dog Treats and Homemade Dog Treats, I decided to try a version with both pumpkin and peanut butter.
-Pumpkin and peanut butter are both found in my popular Spoiled Dog Cake recipe, so if you love that recipe, make sure to add this one to your collection as well!
+Pumpkin and peanut butter are both found in my popular Spoiled Dog Cake recipe and Dog Cupcakes, so if you love those recipes, make sure to add this one to your collection as well!

 Based on the fact that the dog inhaled these pumpkin peanut butter dog treats and was immediately back at my feet for more, I’d say they turned out pretty well!
 These treats are so easy to make and a great way to use up any leftover pumpkin puree you have from your pie or muffin baking.